ErikHartman/erikhartman.github.io/_pages/teaching.md

 description:
 nav: true
 nav_order: 6
-description: I've always enjoyed teaching and would love to do so more in the future.
+description: I've always enjoyed teaching and would love to do more of it in the future.
 ---

 **BMEN35: Data-driven health (Faculty of Engineering, Lund University)**